arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ~

 At [Oktavilla](http://oktavilla.se) we regularly start new projects.
 Over the years this has made us to come up with a few best practices to ensure that it is easy to take part in our projects and reduce errors.
-We use these in all our projects, both internal and for clients.
+We use these in the majority of our projects, both internal and for clients.
 In the end we deliver high quality  web projects and this is one part of that process.

-In this blog post I focus on practices related to the technical side of things.
-Like setup and what think about when choosing tools and processes.
+In this blog post I focus on a few practices related to the technical side of things.
+Like setup and what think about when choosing tools and processes for a project.
 Each practice has a link or two in the end to resources with more information.

+Let's start out with the most important file in a project.

 ## The README file

 A project must have a README file in it's root directory.
 It contains information on the project and how get started with it.
 A new team member should easily get a understanding of what this project is and how to get started working with it from reading this file.

 When writing the README think of the reader as a novice with basic knowledge of programming environments.
-Format your text with [Markdown](http://daringfireball.net/projects/markdown/) to make it easy for the reader to digest.
+Format the text with [Markdown](http://daringfireball.net/projects/markdown/) to make it easy for a reader to digest.
 Markdown is both easily read as source code and can be rendered as HTML (Github does this automatically for example).

 A README should include at least the following sections:

 ### Introduction

 A brief introduction that explains what the purpose of this project is.
-Also include the projects role if it is a part of larger project architecture, who the client might be and any other information that might be good to know.
+Also include the projects role if it is a part of larger architecture, who the client might be and any other information that might be good to know.

 ### Dependencies